ECCC-ASTD-MRD/vgrid/README.md

 - tdpack: https://github.com/ECCC-ASTD-MRD/tdpack/

 `cmake_rpn` is included as a git submodule.
-Please clone with the `--recursive` option or run `git submodule update --init --recursive` in the git repo after having cloned.
+Please clone with the `--recurse --remote-submodules` options, or run `git submodule update --init --remote` in the git repo after having cloned.

 ## Build and install